Social Security Disability Lawyers

 Review by Federal Court

 You could file a civil lawsuit if the Appeals Council upholds the denial.
 You have sixty days from the date of your denied appeal by the Appeals Council to initiate a Federal Court Review.

-The Law Offices of David L. Powell understands the importance of receiving full and timely Social Security disability benefits.
+The Powell & Rose Law Firm, PLLC understands the importance of receiving full and timely Social Security disability benefits.
 You need those payments to afford your daily living expenses when you can’t earn a living.